geophones/communications-server/README.md

 Description
 -----------
-This repository contains code that allows clients to connect to a server on a specified port.
-It's pretty much just code hacked together from a chat server that I wrote a while back to practice learning Go.
+This repository contains code that allows geophone clients to connect to a server on a specified port.

 Installation
 ------------